+The origin of this God complex roots back to Greek mythology.
 Narcissus had never loved anyone until he saw himself and fell in love with his reflection.
-He died pinning for this love.
+He died pining for this love.
 While his self-obsession proved fatal for him, it is far less dire for those who are detected with this personality disorder.
 However, for those who have been in a relationship with a narcissist, it’s a whole different story.

-Want to know if you are dating one?
-Psychologist Juhi Pandey (M.A, psychology), who specializes in dating, premarital and breakup counseling, will help you understand what are the traits of a narcissist, how their minds function and what you can do to deal with them without letting it take a toll on you.
+You would know you are dating a narcissist man when you are simply done with the nitpicking, the humiliation, and the blame game.
+Perhaps you need more precise indications or wondering, “How can I help my narcissistic boyfriend?”
+For that very purpose, psychologist Juhi Pandey (M.A, psychology), who specializes in dating, premarital, and breakup counseling, will help you understand what are the traits of a narcissist, how their minds function, and what you can do to deal with them without letting it take a toll on you.